aefreedman/notes/ncredible.md

 #Client Consulting Workshop Takeaways and Notes
 ### NYU Game Center + NYC Media Lab + NBC

 This past Saturday I participated in a workshop at the NYU Game Center in partnership with the NYC Media Lab and NBC.
-A small team inside NBC was seeking feedback and game design thinking on a news quiz game they are developing.
-About a dozen Game Center students and alumni joined, and we worked with Wade Tinney as he guided us through the process.
+A small development team inside NBC sought feedback and game design thinking on their news quiz game.
+About a dozen Game Center students and alumni joined and we worked with Wade Tinney as he guided us through the process.
 These are a few of the takeaways from the workshop.

 ## Contents
 <!-- MarkdownTOC autolink=true bracket=round depth=0 -->